 Before taking this medicine

 You should not take lamotrigine if you are allergic to it.

-Lamotrigine may cause a severe or life-threatening skin rash, especially in children and in people who take too high a dose at the start of treatment.
-Serious skin rash may also be more likely to occur if you are taking lamotrigine together with valproic acid (Depakene) or divalproex (Depakote).
+Lamotrigine may cause a severe or life-threatening skin rash, especially in children and in people who take a very high starting dose, or those who also take valproic acid (Depakene) or divalproex (Depakote).